From backlog to breakthrough: Using AI in privacy work and governing it across the enterprise

 Time: 08:00–09:00 PDT, 11:00–12:00 EDT, 17:00–18:00 CEST

-Privacy and compliance workloads are growing faster than the teams behind them — and AI now sits on both sides of that equation: a tool that can help clear the backlog, and a technology your program is increasingly being asked to govern.
+Privacy and compliance workloads are growing faster than the teams behind them.
+And now sitting on both sides of that equation is artificial intelligence: A tool that can help clear the backlog and a technology your program is increasingly being asked to govern.
 This session takes on both, blending hands-on enablement with a broader conversation about where the role is heading.

-On the practical side, you'll see how general-purpose AI tools (like Claude and ChatGPT) can act as a force multiplier for routine, high-volume work — third-party vendor research, data map reviews, DSAR triage and response drafting, and contract clause analysis — through live demonstrations and ready-to-use prompt templates you can take with you.
-Throughout, we keep sight of the guardrails: what AI gets wrong in a privacy context, and the human-in-the-loop checkpoints that keep your work defensible.
+On the practical side, you'll see how general-purpose AI tools like Claude and ChatGPT can act as a force multiplier for routine, high-volume work — third-party vendor research, data map reviews, data subject access request triage and response drafting, and contract clause analysis — through live demonstrations and ready-to-use prompt templates you can take with you.
+Throughout, we keep sight of the guardrails: What AI gets wrong in a privacy context and the human-in-the-loop checkpoints that keep your work defensible.

 The session also features a candid discussion about how AI is reshaping the compliance function itself — what it takes to update a program for AI, why governance increasingly demands technical fluency and surfaces the gap between what contracts promise and what's actually feasible, how to onboard a flood of new AI vendors fast enough to capture their value, and what "AI ethics" really means once you move past the buzzword.